 Getting Started with Conduit

-Conduit is a hosted service that bridges inbound email to HTTP webhooks.
-When an email arrives at your Conduit address, Conduit immediately delivers it as an HTTP POST to a URL you configure.
-This guide walks you through creating an account and setting up your first webhook.
+Conduit is a hosted service that connects inbound email to HTTP webhooks.
+When an email arrives at your Conduit address, Conduit delivers it immediately as an HTTP POST to a URL that you configure.
+This guide covers how to create an account and how to set up your first webhook.

 1. Create an account